iTrace-Dev/iTrace-VSCode/README.md

 * Open the DevTools console window by going to Help->Toogle Developer Tools->Console
 * Paste the code into the console and press `Enter`

 If no errors appear in the console, you should be good to go.
-You may close the DevTools window or leave it open for debugging, and you can set iTrace-Core up and beging tracking when ready.
+You may close the DevTools window or leave it open for debugging, and you can set iTrace-Core up and begin tracking when ready.

 ### Custom CSS and JS Loader
 The second option is to use a VSCode Extension, [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css).
 NOTE: This extension will modify the existing VSCode installation, meaning every time VSCode starts it will warn the installation is corrupt.